sporto/elm-tutorial/070_routing/main.md

 import Routing
 ```

-The `router` coming from this module exposes a signal.
+Back when defining Routing we added a `signal` function.
 This signal carries all events coming from the router.
 For example showing a new view when the location changes.

 We need to map this signal to an action that our Main module can use.
 Add a function: